py5coding/py5-python-and-java/README.md

 py5.run_sketch(jclassname='test.Example1Sketch')
 ```

 The main idea is for py5 to provide Processing users with efficient access to the Python Ecosystem.
-Calls to `callPython()` in Java are linked to Python through registered "keys" that map to Python functions, callables, and modules.
+Calls to `callPython()` in Java are linked to Python through registered "keys" that map to Python functions and modules.

 [Processing Mode](http://py5coding.org/content/processing_mode.html) is documented on py5's website.